The History of Orkney: A Local Guide’s Perspective

 From Norway to Scotland

 In the fifteenth century, political authority shifted from Norway to Scotland.
-The transition was administrative on paper, but cultural change moves more slowly than treaties.
-Norse influence remained deeply embedded in language, farming patterns, and everyday life.
+While the transition was administrative on paper, cultural change moves much more slowly than treaties.

 A living historical landscape

-History here is not confined to designated monuments.
-It sits in field boundaries, shoreline ruins, and the orientation of buildings against prevailing wind.
+What distinguishes Orkney is the way its past remains visible within the modern landscape.
+History here is not confined to designated monuments, it sits in field boundaries, shoreline ruins, and the very orientation of buildings against the prevailing wind.
+Recognizing this sequence of cultures helps explain why Orkney feels distinct from any other part of Scotland.